Extreme Rules (2013): Preliminary matches

 The first match was between Chris Jericho and Fandango.
 During the match, Fandango managed to grab the ropes while Jericho had the Walls of Jericho locked in.
 Jericho eventually picked up the win using the Codebreaker in mid-air on Fandango.

 The second match was a United States Championship match between Kofi Kingston and Dean Ambrose of The Shield.
 Ambrose made his entrance with the other Shield members, but they left before the match started, leaving Ambrose alone with Kingston.
 In the end, Kingston attempted Trouble in Paradise, but Ambrose avoided the move.
 Ambrose executed Dirty Deeds on Kingston for the win.

 The third match was a strap match between Mark Henry and Sheamus.
 The match went back and forth with both competitors touching three turnbuckles in succession but failing to reach the fourth.
 The end came when Sheamus performed a Brogue Kick on Henry after reversing a World's Strongest Slam attempt.
 He then proceeded to touch his final turnbuckle for the win.

 The fourth match was an "I Quit" match between Alberto Del Rio and Jack Swagger to determine the #1 contender to the World Heavyweight Championship.
 Swagger appeared to have won when Zeb Colter threw in Ricardo Rodriguez's towel for Del Rio and referee Mike Chioda mistook it as Rodriguez throwing it, but later reversed the decision upon viewing a video replay, allowing the match to continue.
 Del Rio would go on to win after applying the cross armbreaker, which forced Swagger to quit.

-The fifth match was a Tornado tag team match for the WWE Tag Team Championship between Team Hell No and Seth Rollins and Roman Reigns of The Shield.
-The Shield picked up the victory by executing an Argentine backbreaker rack and diving knee drop combination on Daniel Bryan.
+The fifth match was a tornado tag team match for the WWE Tag Team Championship between Team Hell No (Daniel Bryan and Kane) and Seth Rollins and Roman Reigns of The Shield.
+The Shield picked up the victory by executing an Argentine backbreaker rack and diving knee drop combination on Bryan.